AbdallahReda/Connect4/README.md

     - NOTE : the boards are saved in 'saved-games' folder

 ### Operation
-- Run the exe file found in the executble foler and enjoy the game
+- Run the [game.exe](https://github.com/AbdallahReda/Connect4/blob/master/executable/connect4.exe) file found in the executable foler and enjoy the game
 #### OR
 - Run the main.py file and start to play
 ```